How to beat a cold with acupressure:

 If you are JUST starting to get sick, try the point below, where the red star is, on the edge of the bone above the elbow.
 It has a brief window of usefullness and it’ll be sore if it’s active.

 Drink lots of fluids.
 Remember to eat a little protein, to help your immune system make anti-bodies.
 Chicken soup made with bone broth is legendary for a reason!
+Add some garlic for an bonus boost.

 Get up and move around now and then, even if it’s just for a few minutes every few hours.
 That helps your lymphatic system pump the immune response through your body.